Story

 Globally, children are estimated to bear the biggest burden of disease due to climate change.
 Pollutants and allergens can cause respiratory disease or make symptoms of existing conditions—like asthma, which more than five million children struggle with—worse.

 For example, one of the most common environmental allergens is ragweed, which can cause hay fever and trigger asthma attacks.
-Since 1995, ragweed pollen season has grown longer at 10 of the 11 locations studied by the Environmental Protection Agency (EPA).
+Since 1995, ragweed pollen season has grown longer at 10 of the 11 locations studied by researchers at the US Department of Agriculture.
 In some regions, climate change brings pollen season earlier, extends the growing season, and leads plants to produce larger quantities of pollen.
 Smog and wildfire smoke can also expose children to dangerously low air quality.

 These problems are already happening.
 But surveys show that many Americans don’t realize how climate change can impact their health.
 That’s why expanding public health education about managing environmental exposure due to climate change is so important.